 Early in the morning, your guide and driver will transfer you to the airport.
 Along the way, visit the tomb of Emperor Jingdi, immortalized in Chinese history for his humanism and diplomatic relations.
 Opened in 2006, the tomb houses hundreds of small figurines depicting normal scenes of everyday life such as eunuchs, servers, and domestic animals; it stands in stark contrast to the imposing militarism of the Terracotta Warriors.
 Walk on glass panels over the pits of newly uncovered statuettes before departing for the airport and boarding your onward flight to Guilin.

-In the afternoon, there is an option to cruise by local rice farmers at work and herds of water buffalo as you explore the stunning countryside by bike.
+In the afternoon, there is an option to witness local rice farmers at work and herds of water buffalo as you jump on a bicycle ride through the stunning countryside by bike.
 Stop in at some small villages to get a glimpse of local life before heading back to your accommodation for the evening.
 Alternatively, you can opt for a cooking class, located in the superb Yangshuo countryside.
 The cooking class includes a visit to a local market (where ingredients are selected).
 After the course, enjoy the day’s work with the delicious meals!

 After a short subway connection, ultimately arrive at Lujiazui station in the heart of Pudong district, home to some of Shanghai’s most impressive skyscrapers.
 Once an empty marsh inhabited by water buffalo, the area is now one of the most important business districts in Asia, with new skyscrapers sprouting along the Huangpu River every year.